 All sessions are one hour and assume attendees have no previous experience using GIS.
 Sessions will be hands-on with step-by-step tutorials with expert assistance.
-All sessions will be taught on Wednesdays from 10AM to 11AM in the Alderman Electronic Classroom, ALD 421 (adjacent to the Scholars’ Lab) and are free to attend and are open to the UVa and larger Charlottesville community.
+All sessions, except where noted, will be taught on Wednesdays from 1PM to 2PM in the Alderman Electronic Classroom, ALD 421 (adjacent to the Scholars’ Lab) and are free to attend and are open to the UVa and larger Charlottesville community.

 Here’s your chance to get started with geographic information systems software in a friendly, jargon-free environment.
 This workshop introduces the skills you need to make your own maps.
 Along the way you’ll get a taste of Earth’s most popular GIS software (ArcGIS) and a gentle introduction to cartography.
 You’ll leave with your own cartographic masterpieces and tips for learning more in your pursuit of mappiness at UVa.

 January 28th - Getting Your Data on a Map